1. Tell us about your path to becoming a jeweller?

 3. What inspired the work you are presenting with Craft Scotland at Collect 2022?

-4. Tell us about a special detail from this new body of work?
+4. What is your favourite detail from this body of work?